-- Culvert, Fish & Habitat Funding: Redmond encourages the State to invest in State and local culvert, floodplain, and fish habitat projects to open habitat on a watershed basis. - Stormwater Funding: Redmond encourages the State to invest in stormwater projects to help jurisdictions meet National Pollutant Discharge Elimination System (NPDES) permit obligations.
+- Culvert, Fish and Habitat Funding: Redmond encourages the State to invest in State and local culvert, floodplain, and fish habitat projects to open habitat for salmon and other wildlife on a watershed basis. - Stormwater Funding: Redmond encourages the State to invest in stormwater projects to help jurisdictions meet National Pollutant Discharge Elimination System (NPDES) permit obligations.